scalaj/scalaj-http/README.md

 [![Build Status](https://travis-ci.org/scalaj/scalaj-http.png)](https://travis-ci.org/scalaj/scalaj-http)

-# Simple Http
+# Simplified Http

-This is a bare bones http client for scala which wraps HttpURLConnection
+This is a fully featured http client for Scala which wraps [java.net.HttpURLConnection](https://docs.oracle.com/javase/8/docs/api/java/net/HttpURLConnection.html)

+Features:
+* Zero dependencies
+* Cross compiled for Scala 2.9.3, 2.10 and 2.11
+* OAuth v1 request signing
+* Automatic support of gzip and deflate encodings from server
+* Easy to add querystring or form params.
+URL encoding is handled for you.
+* Multipart file uploads

+Non-Features:
+* Async execution
+  * The library is thread safe.
+HttpRequest and HttpResponse are immutable.
+So it should be easy to wrap in an execution framework of your choice.

+Works in Google AppEngine and Android environments.

 **_Note:_ 1.0.x is a new major version which is both syntactically and behaviorally different than the 0.x.x version.**